An image of Rainbow Mountain colours and blue sky, near Cusco, Peru.

 Difficulty: Moderate

-Ananta - Rainbow Mountain tour - Cusco
+Day 5: Ananta - Rainbow Mountain tour - Cusco

 More about Rainbow Mountain

-The Rainbow Mountain was originally known as Vinicunca, which in Quechua translates to ‘colored mountain.'
-There are a total of 14 different colors, including turquoise, gold, and violet.
-The colors are created by mineral sediments that change color when interacting with the sun, ice, and wind.
-Red coloring often means iron oxide is present and yellow due to iron sulfide.
+The Rainbow Mountain was originally known as Vinicunca, which in Quechua translates to ā€˜colored mountain.'
+There are 14 colors in total, including turquoise, gold, and violet.
+The colors are created by mineral sediments that change color when exposed to sunlight, ice, and wind.
+Red coloring often indicates the presence of iron oxide, and yellow indicates iron sulfide.

 Our guide will answer all your questions about this beautiful, colorful mountain.
 The fantastic views will be payback for the hard work you put in on the Ausangate trail.